yashuv/yashuv/README.md

 - 💪 My inspirational quote "Motivation is temporary, but self-discipline is the key."

 - Do you know there are 10 types of people in this world?
-Those who understand binary and those who don't.
-Ok, let's laugh next time!
+Those who understand binary and those who don't. :)

 <h3 align="left">Connect with me:</h3>
 <p align="left">